 - 2.1 This policy applies primarily to students, apprentices and adults at risk (those under the age of 18 in our care or 25 if considered at risk; for example, students with disabilities and/or learning disabilities and those with mental health concerns) and applies, with appropriate adaptations, to allegations of abuse and the protection of adults at risk. - 2.2 The safer recruitment aspects of this policy relate to all staff, volunteers and Agency workers.
-Procedures are also in place with sub-contractors, partners and host families. - 2.3 All staff must read and understand Keeping Children Safe in Education 2023 part 1.
+Procedures are also in place with sub-contractors, partners and host families. - 2.3 All staff must read and understand Keeping Children Safe in Education 2024 part 1.
 This is a statutory guidance from the Department for Education.

-Keeping children safe in education 2023 (publishing.service.gov.uk)
+Keeping children safe in education 2024 (publishing.service.gov.uk)

 - 2.4 This policy should be read in conjunction with the following:

 - Personal Relationships Policy

 - Health & Safety Policy

 - Care, Support and Medicines Policy

 - Recruitment and Selection Policy

 - Grievance (inc. Bullying & Harassment) Policy

+- The Staff Code of Conduct and the 'Professional boundaries for staff' accompanying guidance

-- Allegations of Abuse against Staff Policy •
+- Student Anti-bullying Policy

-- IT Security Policy •
+- IT Security Policy

-- Acceptable Use Policy •
+- Acceptable Use Policy

 - Freedom of Speech and Guest Speaker Policy

 - Data Protection Policy

 - Whistleblowing Policy & Procedure

-- Positive Behaviour Management (including fitness to study)
+- Positive Behaviour Management (including fitness to study) •

 - First Steps Childcare Child Protection Policy

 - 2.5 Policy changes will be disseminated via the Group's Management Teams.

-- 2.6 This policy will be used objectively and free from discrimination, in accordance with the Group's Equality, Diversity and Inclusion Policy, the Recruitment and Selection Policy and the Disciplinary Policy and Procedure.
+- 2.6 This policy will be used objectively and free from discrimination, in accordance with the Group's Equity, Diversity and Inclusion Policy, the Recruitment and Selection Policy and the Disciplinary Policy and Procedure.